-The handle also has two big holes for you to see how much your ink is left.
-That's more useful pens that aren't transparent.
+The back body has two big holes that also enables you to see the cartridge inside.
+This is more useful for the other Lamy Safari fountain pens that are not transparent.

 The silver clip on the cap is like a huge paper clip.

-The nib is not pressure sensitive so it's only capable of producing consistent lines.
-You won't be able to get varying stroke thickness with this pen.
+The nib is not a flex nib so it's only capable of producing consistent lines, pretty much like a technical pen.
 Take note of this if you're thinking of drawing with this pen.

-It's a great entry level fountain pen.
-Very functional and feels durable.
-Highly recommended.
+It's a great entry level fountain pen at a very affordable price.
+It's very functional and feels durable enough.

 Below are some sketches I drew with the pen.
 You might note that the strokes feather slightly because the paper used was quite lousy.